unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

   // Lines starting with // are ignored -- you can add or remove // as desired
   // Specifying maximumSimilarMessages and excerptLength is just to show off options
-  // —those fields are not necessary (or normal) here maximumSimilarMessages='4' // Default is 3 (0 means don’t suppress any)
+  // —those fields are not necessary (or normal) here maximumSimilarMessages='6' // Default is 3 (0 means don’t suppress any)
-  // excerptLength='20' // Default is 15
+  // excerptLength='25' // Default is 20 characters
   // cutoffPriorityLevel='200' // Default is to detect all errors/warnings
   // sortBy='ByRepo' // Default is 'ByPriority'; also have 'ByRepo' and 'AsFound'
   // showDisabledNoticesFlag='false' // Display known specific non-issues: 'true' or 'false'